ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> The industrial landscape is already littered with remains of once successful companies that could not adapt their strategic vision to altered conditions of competition.
+> True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment.
 >
-> - Abernathy
+> -  William Penn
 <!-- END_JOKE_SECTION -->